Recovery Advocates In Livingston

 The house is located at 521 East Grand River, Howell, Michigan 48843

-Allies in Recovery Inc. sober living housing program provides a structured setting where newly-sober addicts and alcoholics learn basic skills for sober living.
+Recovery Advocates in Livingston Inc. sober living housing program provides a structured setting where newly-sober addicts and alcoholics learn basic skills for sober living.

-Allies in Recovery Inc. sober living housing is based on the guiding principles and standards of the National Association of Recovery Residences level 3.
+Recovery Advocates in Livingston Inc. sober living housing is based on the guiding principles and standards of the National Association of Recovery Residences level 3.
 Level 3 structured setting offers supervised living and qualified staff who are linked to community treatment and support services.

-Allies in Recovery Inc. will provide administrative oversight for staff and procedures, adherence to standards, house rules, peer facilitated groups, drug screening, with emphasis on life skills development.
+Recovery Advocates in Livingston will provide administrative oversight for staff and procedures, adherence to standards, house rules, peer facilitated groups, drug screening, with emphasis on life skills development.
 The case manager will assist residents in connecting to clinical services and community-based recovery groups, dental and physical care as needed.

 Welcome & Diversity

-Those individuals who are identified as having a substance abuse disorder or a substance abuse disorder and a co-occurring mental health disorder shall be welcomed at every Allies in Recovery operated and contracted program.
+Those individuals who are identified as having a substance abuse disorder or a substance abuse disorder and a co-occurring mental health disorder shall be welcomed at every RAIL operated and contracted program.